Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment: Simulation Results

 \section{Simulation Results}

 In this section, we demonstrate the proposed framework by numerical simulations under various penetration rates of CAVs and various traffic volumes.

-We consider a merging scenario for a control zone of length \SI{300}{m} and we define a merging zone of length \SI{75}{m} upstream of the conflict point.
-Vehicles enter the control zone with uniformly randomized initial speeds between $22$ and $\SI{24}{m/s}$.
-We generate random entering time for the vehicles by a normal distribution where the mean is determined by the traffic volumes.
-To simulate human-driven vehicles, we utilize the intelligent driver model (IDM) and also consider the virtual projection of the vehicles within the merging zone as shown in Fig.~\ref{fig:projection}; see also \cite{kreutz2021analysis}.
+We consider a merging scenario for a control zone of length \SI{300}{m}, and we define a merging zone of length \SI{75}{m} upstream of the conflict point.
+Vehicles enter the control zone with uniformly randomized initial speeds between $22$ and $\SI{26}{m/s}$.
+We generate random vehicle entering time by a normal distribution where the traffic volumes determine the mean.